| Go

 affecting the stock market, setting trends that often last for three or

+more years.
 Table A lists the 4-year cycles since

 1917, based on the daily close.
 The column headings are self-explanatory.